learn-co-students/data-science-congrats-apply-atlanta-ds-012720/README.md

 ![](https://s3.amazonaws.com/learn-verified/data-science-assets/great-congratulations-GIF.gif)

 Given your progress so far, the next best step for you is to start your application to the [full-time Data Science Bootcamp course.](http://go.flatironschool.com/data-science-immersive-application) You’ve demonstrated the passion, dedication, and technical aptitude to be a very strong candidate for our course.
-And, because we’re committed to helping you succeed in your data science goals we’re going to encourage you to take the next step right now.
+And, because we’re committed to helping you succeed in your data science goals we’re going to encourage you to take the next step *right now*.

 Here’s how:
 * [Submit a written application](http://go.flatironschool.com/data-science-immersive-application) by telling us a little bit about yourself